 As eating out at diners is so popular here, the chains compete against each other for your business by offering ample menus with an assortment of Mexican and international dishes, promotional discounts, and monthly a-la-carte specials.

 Mexican diners are open extended hours, seven days a week, serving breakfast, lunch, and dinner in addition to a range of all-day meals and light snacks.
-In years past, these diners were often frequented for coffee and a sweet bread roll, although since the aperture of Starbucks and other specialty coffee houses in Mexico, customers’ buying habits have changed, but you can still call-in to a diner for a quick coffee if you’re passing-by.
+In years past, these diners were often frequented for coffee and a sweet bread roll, although since the specialty coffee houses have become popular in Mexico, customers’ buying habits have changed, but you can still call-in to a diner for a quick coffee if you’re passing-by.

 During festive periods the diners usually offer Mexican specialties related to the season and festivity.
 Theme-based promotions have been popular of late, for example, spotlighting a specific Mexican state or region and offering a range of traditional dishes served there.
 On occasions when foreign countries are spotlighted in this way, the dishes usually have a Mexican twist applied to them, adding to the variety and novelty of flavors on offer.

 All of the dining establishments offer a wide range of beverages including freshly-pressed juices from locally-produced seasonal fruits and vegetables; sodas, coffees, teas, beers, and some also offer a range of cocktails in the evening.
-Some have an adjoining bar where, on selected evenings or weekends, a live cabaret band might play background music.
+Some have an adjoining bar where, on selected evenings or weekends, a live cabaret act may perform.

 Here’s a summary of the principal diners in Mexico, with links to their web sites: